 3. Open a separate savings account

-Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account or even your regular saver.
+Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account and even other savings accounts.

-You also may want to consider opening an ISA, which is a tax-efficient way to save.
+You may want to consider opening an Individual Savings Account (ISA), which is a tax-efficient way to save.
 There's a limit to how much you save tax-free in an ISA, but it may be worth considering.